hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/analysis-1.md

 Notes:

 And we get some YAML like this, which represents the absolute pixel locations of each light.
-Some them come out as fractional, because we got multiple values for a given light on a given axis, so we take the average.
+Some of them come out as fractional, because we got multiple values for a given light on a given axis, so we take the average.

 And some of them only have two out of three axes.
 This happens for reasons which I gave up trying to understand, but it turns out it doesn't really matter - as long as we have correct values for most of the lights, we can fill in the gaps by hand.
 So there I was, sticking bits of blue-tac to the problem lights, then lighting up the nearby lights in the Python console, and slowly homing in on the correct positions.
 Janky as hell, but it works.